junxit/us-congress-bills-110/metadata.md

 - 2007-10-01 — Introduced in Senate
 - 2007-10-01 — Read twice and referred to the Committee on Energy and Natural Resources.
+- 2008-04-15 — Committee on Energy and Natural Resources Subcommittee on Public Lands and Forests.
+Hearings held.
+With printed Hearing: S.Hrg.
+110-485.
+- 2008-05-07 — Committee on Energy and Natural Resources.
+Ordered to be reported without amendment favorably.
+- 2008-06-16 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman without amendment.
+With written report No. 110-361.
+- 2008-06-16 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman without amendment.
+With written report No. 110-361.
+- 2008-06-16 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 793.